kuzudb/kuzu-blog/src/content/post/2025-07-15-vector-indices.md

 kd trees are "Fast" and "Exact", but not "Scalable".

-[^4]: Note that for the subtree rooted at (2, 2), which contains all vectors with x-value , we cannot put a meaningful lower bound, since q is on the same side of the $x=5$ line, so the vectors in this subtree vectors can be arbitrarily close to $q$.
+[^4]: Note that for the subtree rooted at (2, 2), which contains all vectors with x-value $\le 5$, we cannot put a meaningful lower bound, since q is on the same side of the $x=5$ line, so the vectors in this subtree vectors can be arbitrarily close to $q$.